MrPinko/Progetti/PyAutoScroll/readme.md

-automatic scroll focussed windows with python
+automatic scroll focussed window with python

 # controls
 + \+ and - to adjust velocity